dominiquedevriese/ogp-notes/effect_interfaces.md

 }
 ```
 Note that this is very easy here because we are only using the effect of console output.
-Testing becomes more difficult if the code also uses effects that produce input, e.g. console input.
+Testing becomes more difficult if the code also uses effects that [AVM: ask for?] produce input, e.g. console input.
 Such effects are often simulated during unit testing, by implementing the effect abstraction to simulate realistic input.
 This practice of simulating effects during unit testing is known as stubbing.